St Joseph Medical Center Ratings

 Quality of Care - Mortality Rate

 How well does St Joseph Medical Center save lives?
-4% worse than the national average, based on the overall mortality rate for critical illnesses.
+2% better than the national average, based on the overall mortality rate for critical illnesses.

 Infectious Disease at St Joseph Medical Center